-In 2016, the MITES program will be held from June 11 to July 21.
-Upon acceptance, students should email email@example.com if they have concerns about program dates conflicting with school obligations.
+Upon acceptance in mid-April, students should email email@example.com if they have concerns about program dates conflicting with their school calendar.

 All educational, food and boarding costs are generously covered by our funders.
 Students only pay for transportation to and from MIT.

-Students take one calculus course, one life sciences course, one physics course a humanities course and an elective course.
+Students take one math course, one life sciences course, one physics course a humanities course and an elective course.
 Placement into the math, life science, and physics courses is determined by diagnostic tests that are administered to all students during the orientation period of the program.